doctorLightbulb/notes_converter/README.md

 ## What it does

 * ✅ Converts one or more `.csv` files into at least one MS Word document.
-* ✅ Temporarily stores all notes in a sqlite3 database during conversion.
+* ✅ Temporarily stores all notes in a SQLite3 database during conversion.

 ## What it does not do

 * ❌ Allows the user to manually organize the notes.
 * ❌ Permanently stores all notes for future retrieval.
+* ❌ Imports `.txt` files in meaningful ways.
+* ❌ Imports handwritten notes.